Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 Medellin is the second biggest city in Colombia, so there are plenty of options for getting there.

-The airport had many daily flights, mainly from Cartagena, Cali or Bogota.
-National flights can be cheap in Colombia – around $50 – if you book them 1 or 2 weeks in advance.
+The airport has many daily flights, mainly from Cartagena, Cali or Bogota.
+National flights can be cheap in Colombia if you book them 1 or 2 weeks in advance.
 Check out Viva Colombia or Avianca.

 There are two bus stations (North and South) used by locals and travellers.
 You usually don’t need to book them in advance.